Lujeni/Surcharge/README.md

 optional arguments:
-  -h, --help            show this help message and exit -method -m {GET,POST,PUT,DELETE}
+  -h, --help            show this help message and exit -method {GET,POST,PUT,DELETE}
                         HTTP method.
-  --concurrency -c CONCURRENCY
+  --concurrency CONCURRENCY
                         Number of multiple requests to perform at a time.
                         Default is one request at a time.
-  --numbers -n NUMBERS  Number of requests to perform for the benchmarking
+  --numbers NUMBERS     Number of requests to perform for the benchmarking
                         session.
 Default is one request.
-  --cookies -ck [COOKIES [COOKIES ...]]
+  --cookies [COOKIES [COOKIES ...]]
-                        Send your own cookies. cookie:value --content-type -ct CT
-                        Specify our content-type.
+                        Send your own cookies. cookie:value --content-type CT     Specify our content-type.
-  --timeout -t TIMEOUT  You can tell requests to stop waiting for a response
+  --timeout TIMEOUT     You can tell requests to stop waiting for a response
                         after a given number of seconds.
-  --auth -a AUTH        Making requests with HTTP Basic Auth. user:password
+  --auth AUTH           Making requests with HTTP Basic Auth. user:password --duration DURATION   Duration.
+Override the --numbers option.
 ```